-Multigyms are perfect for newcomers to exercise.
-They give you the freedom to workout however you want to, as well as offering a safe and supported method of doing it.
+Multi-gyms are perfect for newcomers to exercise.
+They give you the freedom to workout however you wish, as well as offering a safe and supported method.
 That's invaluable in its own right.
 The cables offer control and support that you just can't get from free weights.
-That makes them ideal for home use, and even more so on your own in beginner workouts.
+This makes multi gyms ideal for home use, and even more so in unassisted beginner workouts.

-Whether you’re looking to tone up, lose weight or build on your strength, the right beginner level workout is ideal.
-Before we start though, let's take a look at the basics of a workout.
+Whether you’re looking to tone up, lose weight or build on your strength, these multi gym workouts for beginners are ideal.
+Before we start, let's take a look at the basics.

-For those starting out for the first time, we recommend starting on lower weights or weights that you feel comfortable lifting.
-Technique is more important after all, and you need to be able to do the exercises correctly.
-Complete between 8-12 repetitions (each movement of the exercise), repeating each set (a set is one round of reps for one exercise) 3 times.
+For those exercising for the first time, we recommend starting on lower weights.
+Technique is more important than lifting heavy, and you need to be able to do the exercises correctly.
+Complete between eight and twelve repetitions (each movement of the exercise), repeating each set three times (a set is one round of reps for one exercise).

-If you struggle to reach 8 reps, drop the weight slightly.
-You can begin increasing the number of reps when you feel more comfortable lifting the weight.
-Once you have reached 12 reps and you’re feeling confident, increase the weight slightly.
+If you struggle to reach eight reps, drop the weight slightly.
+You can begin to increase the number of reps when you feel more comfortable lifting the weight.
+Once you have reached twelve reps and you’re feeling confident, increase the weight slightly.
 Don't rush into anything, but do try and push yourself.

-Workouts aren't all about powering through your weights either. you need to find the rest time that best suits your sets.
+Workouts aren't all about powering through your weights.
+You need to find the rest time that best suits your sets.
 Typically, you should be taking the same amount of time to recuperate after every set, and stick to it.
-That way, you catch your breath and get your muscles ready to go again.
+That way, you can catch your breath and get your muscles ready to go again.

-For these beginner-level multi gym workouts, you need to rest between 45-60 seconds after every set to allow your muscles time to fully recuperate ready to give it your all in the next set.
+For these beginner multi gym workouts, you need to rest between 45 and 60 seconds after every set, allowing your muscles time to fully recuperate ready to give it your all in the next set.
 No matter what your weight, that should be the standard.

-Due to the number of exercises that can be performed on a multi-gym, we've created 3 different awesome workout routines that can be completed over a 5-day period.
-For example, you might want to focus on chest and shoulders on one day, arms on the other and legs on the final.
-You could even do 3 different full-body workouts, but we're sticking with a slight variation of the classic push pull legs break down (but splitting up the shoulders and chest for maximum results).
+Due to the number of exercises that can be performed on a multi-gym, we've created three different workout routines that can be completed over a five day period.
+For example, you might want to focus on chest and shoulders on one day, arms on the next day, and legs on the final day.

 - Warm-up – light lat pulldowns x 1 set